Camera Lucida (book)

 In a deeply personal discussion of the lasting emotional effect of certain photographs, Barthes considers photography as asymbolic, irreducible to the codes of language or culture, acting on the body as much as on the mind.
 The book develops the twin concepts of studium and punctum: studium denoting the cultural, linguistic, and political interpretation of a photograph, punctum denoting the wounding, personally touching detail which establishes a direct relationship with the object or person within it.

-Camera Lucida consists of 48 chapters divided into two parts.
+Camera Lucida, which takes its name from the optical device the camera lucida, consists of 48 chapters divided into two parts.
 The book is composed in free form and does not follow a particularly rigid structure.
 Barthes does not present a fixed thesis, but instead, highlights the evolution of his thought process as the book unfolds.
 As such, he consistently returns to ideas expressed in previous chapters to complete them, or even deny them.
 The story becomes increasingly personal in the second half, as scientific terminology, precise vocabulary, and numerous scholarly and cultural references give way to increasingly subjective and intimate language.
 The book is illustrated by 25 photographs, old and contemporary, chosen by the author.
-Among them are the works of famous photographers such as William Klein, Robert Mapplethorpe and Nadar, in addition to a photograph from Barthe’s private collection.
+Among them are the works of famous photographers such as William Klein, Robert Mapplethorpe and Nadar, in addition to a photograph from Barthes' private collection.

 Context

 Camera Lucida, along with Susan Sontag's On Photography, was one of the most important early academic books of criticism and theorization on photography.
 Neither writer was a photographer, however, and both works have been much criticised since the 1990s.
 Nevertheless, it was by no means Barthes's earliest approach to the subject.
-Barthes mentions photography in one of his 'little mythologies'—articles published in the journal Les Lettres Nouvelles starting in 1954 and gathered in Mythologies, published in 1957 (and in English translation in 1972).
+Barthes mentions photography in one of his 'little mythologies'—articles published in the journal Les Lettres Nouvelles starting in 1954, and gathered in Mythologies, published in 1957 (and in English translation in 1972).
 The article "Photography and Electoral Appeal" is more obviously political than Camera Lucida.